IBM-EPBL/IBM-Project-11148-1659270620/README.md

 by an algorithm or a model can help bridge the gap between people with hearing or speaking impairment and the rest of the world.

+We are using mediapipe hollsitic library to fetch the body and facial posture which will be used to train our model.
+The model is trained on a large dataset which almost consists of 400 different words.